The-Powerpuff-Rangers/ecoseva-backend/README.md

 - Clone the repository to your local machine.
 - Create a virtual environment using Python 3.
 - Activate the virtual environment.
-- Install the required packages by running pip install -r requirements.txt.
+- Install the required packages by running `pip install -r requirements/requirements.txt`.
-- Create a .env file in the project root and set the required environment variables (e.g. SECRET_KEY, DEBUG, DATABASE_URL).
+- Create a `.env` file in the project root and set the required environment variables (e.g. `SECRET_KEY`, `DEBUG`, `DATABASE_URL`).
-- Run the migrations by running python manage.py migrate.
+- Run the migrations by running `python manage.py migrate`.
-- Start the development server by running python manage.py runserver.
+- Start the development server by running `python manage.py runserver`.
 - Visit http://localhost:8000/ in your web browser to view the project.

 ## Devcontainer Setup